fertrig/trigoso.xyz/static/resume.md

 _Lead Software Engineer • June 2024 - December 2024 • [teamsynco.com](https://teamsynco.com)_

 **Led the development of a real-time chat application with offline functionality.**
-**Built applications for iOS, Android, and the web using Flutter, Swift, and TypeScript.**
+**Built applications for iOS, Android, and the web using Flutter, Swift, TypeScript, and React.**

 Built UI features in iOS and Android using Flutter.
 Developed mobile native integrations using Flutter method channels, Swift, and Kotlin.
 Learned Swift and SwiftUI to develop an iOS Share Extension.
 Developed a WebSockets client using TypeScript.
+Built a web app using Apollo, GraphQL, and React.

 Worked with GraphQL clients on web, Flutter, Swift.
 Used Riverpod in Flutter.
 Worked with Isar, a mobile NoSQL database.
-Used React, Apollo, GraphQL in the web.
 Implemented new features behind feature flags.
 Instrumented mobile device logging and remote error reporting.